spikedboy/Guerrilla/README.md

 /g safec (leader only) - sets a safe chest only you can open or destroy (toggles set/remove)

-/g changeleader [playername] - Changes the guerrilla leader
+/g changeleader [playername] - Changes the guerrillaPlugin leader

 Admin commands: